LoRA-FA: Efficient and Effective Low Rank Representation Fine-tuning: Introduction

 \section{Introduction}

-Large language models (LLMs) have become a cornerstone of natural language processing~\citep{brown2020language,llama,gpt4, palm2}, and fine-tuning pre-trained LLMs has been shown very effective to improve their performance in various downstream tasks~\citep{roberta,flanv2} and to enable them to align with human intents~\citep{InstructGPT,bai2022training}.
-However, fine-tuning LLMs with full parameter is prohibitively expensive, for example, fine-tuning a LLaMA-65B~\citep{llama} model with AdamW~\citep{loshchilov2017decoupled} requires more than 1TB of GPU memory to store model parameter, gradient, and optimizer states~\citep{rajbhandari2020zero}.

-To reduce the memory of full-parameter fine-tuning, parameter-efficient fine-tuning (PEFT) methods are proposed to update only a small fraction of parameters, such as adapter weights~\citep{houlsby2019parameter,lora} and prompt weights~\citep{li2021prefix,lester2021power}.
-Among these methods, LoRA~\citep{lora} has shown to achieve comparable performance than full-parameter fine-tuning, and it has been widely used in many applications~\citep{qlora}.
+Large language models (LLMs) have become a cornerstone of natural language processing~\citep{brown2020language,llama,gpt4, palm2}, and fine-tuning pre-trained LLMs has been shown to be very effective to improve their performance on various downstream tasks~\citep{roberta,flanv2} and to enable them to align with human intents~\citep{InstructGPT,bai2022training}.
+However, fine-tuning LLMs via full-parameter is prohibitively expensive, for example, fine-tuning a Llama3-70B~\citep{llama3} model with AdamW~\citep{loshchilov2017decoupled} requires more than 1 TB of GPU memory to store model parameters, gradients, and optimizer states~\citep{rajbhandari2020zero}.
+To reduce the memory cost of full-parameter fine-tuning, parameter-efficient fine-tuning (PEFT) methods have been proposed to update only a small fraction of parameters, such as adapter weights~\citep{houlsby2019parameter,lora} and prompt weights~\citep{li2021prefix,lester2021power}.
+Among these methods, low-rank adaptation (LoRA)~\citep{lora} has been shown to achieve comparable performance to full-parameter fine-tuning (Full-FT), and has been widely used in many applications~\citep{qlora}.

-Specifically, LoRA adds a parallel low-rank adapter besides the weight of a linear layer, as shown in~\autoref{fig:lora-fa}(b), where $W$ is the pre-trained weight, $A$ and $B$ are low-rank weights.
-Because LoRA freezes $W$ and only updates smaller matrices $A$ and $B$, its memory overhead for trainable parameter and corresponding gradient and optimizer states can be largely reduced, compared to full-parameter fine-tuning as shown in~\autoref{fig:lora-fa}(a), which can be regarded as updating $W$ and freezing $A$ and $B$.
-Furthermore, LoRA introduces no additional inference latency by merging the value of $AB$ into $W$.
+Specifically, LoRA adds a parallel low-rank adapter alongside the weight of a linear layer, as shown in Figure~\ref{fig:lora-fa}(b), where $W$ is the pre-trained weight, $A$ and $B$ are low-rank weights.
+Because LoRA freezes $W$ and only updates smaller matrices $A$ and $B$, its memory overhead for trainable parameters and corresponding gradients and optimizer states can be largely reduced, compared to Full-FT as shown in Figure~\ref{fig:lora-fa}(a), which can be viewed as updating $W$ and freezing $A$ and $B$.

-However, LoRA still has limitations as it requires expensive activation memory consumption in LoRA layers.
-This is because the large input activation of $X$ needs to be stored during the feed-forward pass, and used to construct the gradient of $A$ during the back-propagation pass.
-It means LoRA cannot reduce the activation memory cost compared to full-parameter fine-tuning.
-For example, fine-tuning a LLaMA-65B with input sequence length of $2048$ and batch size of $4$ requires more than 50GB of activation memory (in 16-bit format) in all LoRA layers.
-To address it, existing methods select a part of linear layers for LoRA fine-tuning~\citep{lora} or use activation recomputation~\citep{chen2016training}, which however could affect fine-tuning performance or efficiency.